Astrocut Documentation

 These functions provide general purpose astronomical cutout functionality for FITS files.
 There are two main cutout functions, fits_cut for creating cutout FITS files, and img_cut for creating cutout JPG or PNG files.
 An image normalization (normalize_img) function is also available.

-Creating FITS cutouts
+Creating FITS Cutouts

 The function fits_cut takes one or more FITS files and performs the same cutout on each, returning the result either in a single FITS file or as one FITS file per cutout.
 It is important to remember that while the expectation is that all input images are aligned and have the same pixel scale, no checking is done by Astrocut.